vivarium-collective/VivaComets/README.md

 environments.

 ## Features
 - **Implementation of the COMETS Methodology Using Vivarium:** Utilizes the robust features of Vivarium to bring the COMETS methodology to life.
+The model comprehensively simulates both the environment and the microorganisms within it.
 - **Analysis and Visualization Capabilities:** Includes advanced capabilities for analyzing system interactions, with a focus on Flux Balance Analysis (FBA).
 This allows for the detailed examination and visualization of metabolic fluxes within the system, facilitating a deeper understanding of the underlying biological processes.

 ## Jupyter Notebook Demonstration